alphasentaurii/calcloud-ml-dashboard/docs/index.rst

 *************************
-packagename Documentation
+calcloudML Documentation
 *************************

-This is the documentation for ``packagename``, a package which contains stuff that do things.
+This is the documentation for ``calcloud ML``,
+Machine learning analytics dashboard for Calcloud

 Reference/API
 =============

-.. automodapi:: packagename
+.. automodapi:: calcloudML